pineconehouse/pretty-printer/README.md

+## Pretty record printer
-## Using this class to pretty print the record data, column will be aligned for each row.
+> Using this class to pretty print the record data, column will be aligned for each row.

 ```java